fniessink/next-action/README.md

 If you always want to group next actions, you can configure this in the configuration file.
 See the section below on how to configure *Next-action*.

+To open URLs in the description of the next actions, use the `--open-urls` command line option.

 ### Configuring *Next-action*